Dora L. Costa: Early life and education

 Costa was born in Berkeley, California to Dr. Natalia Costa and Dr. Gustavo Costa in 1964.
 Costa earned her Bachelors of Arts degree in economics and mathematics from the University of California, Berkeley in 1986.
-She went on to earn an M.A. in economics in 1988 before earning her Ph.D. in Economics in 1993 both from the University of Chicago.
+She went on to earn an M.A. in economics in 1988 before earning her Ph.D. in economics in 1993 both from the University of Chicago.

 Career

 After receiving her Ph.D., Costa accepted an assistant professor position at the Massachusetts Institute of Technology in 1993.
 She later became a Ford Career Development Associate Professor in 1997 before becoming an associate professor with tenure in 2000 and finally a full professor in 2003 at MIT, leaving in 2008.
 Since 2007, Costa is a professor of economics at UCLA, where she teaches economic history and health economics.
-In 2017, she became both the Kenneth T. Sokoloff Professor of Economic History and a department chair (from 2017-2021).
+In 2017, she became both the Kenneth T. Sokoloff Professor of Economic History and a department chair (from 2017 to 2021).

 Her affiliation with NBER began in 1993 as a faculty research fellow before becoming a research associate in 2000.
 She is currently a researcher on their programs on the Development of the American Economy and on Aging and the director of the NBER working group Cohort Studies since 2000 as well.

 Costa has also worked for the California Center for Population Research, holding the position of associate director from 2007 to 2017.
 From 2014 to 2016, Costa was on the executive committee of the American Economic Association.
-She was also on the Sub-Committee on Non-Discrimination in the Economics Profession from 2015-2017 and the nominating committee in 2016.
+She was also on the Sub-Committee on Non-Discrimination in the Economics Profession from 2015 to 2017 and the nominating committee in 2016.
 Her past experiences include positions on editorial boards as well, including the American Economic Review, the Journal of Economic Literature, and a current position at Cliometrica, Journal of Economic Perspectives.